Qiskit/qiskit-ibm-runtime/docs/cloud/cost.rst

 These are the columns relevant to cost:

-- **Q time**: The amount of quantum compute time used by this job.
+- **QR time**: The amount of quantum compute time used by this job.
 There is no charge for classical compute or job queue times.
-- **Cost**: Q time x plan price (simulators are free).
+- **Cost**: QR time x plan price (simulators are free).
 It does not include promotions or discounts.
 Visit the 'Billing and usage' page for more information.

 Set up spending notifications